vishipayyallore/speaker_series_2021/MicrosoftReactor/15Sep2021_AppServiceWebApps/README.md

 ![Information | 100x100](./documentation/images/Information.PNG)

 ## What are we doing today?
-> 1. App Service Plans
+> 1. Introduction to Azure App Service
-> 1. Creating Web App (Linux) in Portal, and deploying it from VS Code
+> 1. Creating Web App (Windows) in Portal, and deploying it from VS Code
-> 1. Checking the code into GitHub.
-> 1. Creating Web App (Windows) using Azure CLI, and deploying using Azure CLI.
+> 1. Creating Web App (Linux), and deploying it from VS Code
+> 1. Create a static HTML web app using `az webapp up`
-> 1. Creating the Web App using ARM template using cloud shell, and deploying using VS 2019.
+> 1. Creating Web App (Angular 12), and deploying it using Azure CLI (Laptop)
+> 1. SUMMARY / RECAP / Q&A

 ![Seat Belt | 100x100](./documentation/images/SeatBelt.PNG)